jglanz/AMD_OC_Ryzen/README.md

 | CSM                |  Disabled    |
 | Above 4G decoding  |  Enabled     |

+If you're stuck at the Apple progress bar, chances are you're having an issue with _npci=0x2000_ and _Above 4G decoding_.
+You can only use one or the other.
+That is, if _Above 4G decoding_ is Enabled, you don't want to use _npci=0x2000_ in the boot argument under NVRAM in your config.plist file.
+On the other hand, if _Above 4G decoding_ is Disabled, you must include _npci=0x2000_ in the boot argument.
+If you use any other setting, you probably won't successfully boot.
+The recommended default is to leave _Above 4G decoding_ Enabled and not use _npci=0x2000_.

 ### 9. SMBIOS - How to Easily Update in OC